Dung-Vu/Dung-Vu/README.md

 - 👋 Hi, I’m @Dung-Vu
-- 👀 I’m interested in App
+- 👀 I’m interested in Application Develoment
-- 🌱 I’m currently learning SGU
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me +84 786 915 286